The Xmas Demo 2021 features, for the first time in this not particularly long series of rip-offs, animated

 Six shaders from ShaderToy have been modified and used.
 Some were heavily modified, others less so.
 Below are links to the original ShaderToy versions:

 We recycled these two shaders for the nth time.
-They're mostly unchanged versions of the ones used in The Xmas Demo 2020 Edition.
+They're mostly unchanged versions of the ones used in The Xmas Demo 2020.
 The big changes were made in the control code.

 v2 2022-03-07 Timing fix.
 Add -s option to disable VSync.